G.H. Hardy pointed out that while languages die, mathematical ideas live on.

 Prime numbers remain deeply mysterious in spite of all the work that has gone into unmasking them.
 One early effort was made by Erastothenes, who developed a mathematical "sieve" to eliminate numbers that could not be primes.

 Marcus du Sautoy's book is full of astonishing and fascinating details.
 Where else could you learn about the sex of numbers in ancient Chinese thought?
 The 22,000-year-old Ishango bone from equatorial Africa, with its ancient markings of prime numbers?
 The fact that the ancient Greek mathematician Euclid was the father of mathematical proof?

 Math history also includes such stories as the miraculous WWII escape of French mathematician Andre Weil.
 Leaving France in 1939 for Finland, he hoped to avoid the war and go on to America, where he could continue doing mathematics.
-Unfortunately, when he wrote letters full of equations to Russian mathematicians, the Finns took him for a spy.
+Unfortunately, the Finns took him for a spy when they found that his letters to Russian mathematicians were full of equations.
 On the eve of his planned execution, the chief of police happened to mention his presence in prison to a Finnish mathematician, who pleaded successfully for deportation rather than death.